philipjc/old_philipjc/_posts/2015-08-02-JavaScript-Replacing-characters.markdown

 DNAStrand('AAAA');
 {% endhighlight %}

 First of all I wanted to make sure the popped value was a String, so I parsed it with the toString() method.
 Then I just made the variable equal a new value 'T'.
-Now the our current character is the desired result, time to splice it back in with the three argument .splice() method.
+Now that our current character is the desired result, time to splice it back in with the three argument .splice() method.

 {%highlight js%}
 function DNAStrand(dna) {